brandonhilkert/bootstrap-tooltip-rails/README.md

 If you prefer to add the assets manually, do the following:

-add the following to application.js
+add the following to application.js:

     //= require bootstrap/bootstrap-tooltip

-add the following to application.css
+add the following to application.css:

     *= require bootstrap/bootstrap-tooltip